eficode-academy/rf-advanced-web-katas/exercises/02-bad-flask-app-intro.md

 <br />

-A test suite file is no use without any test cases.
-Each test case should have a descriptive name.
+A test suite file is not useful without any test cases.
+Moreover, each test case should have a descriptive name.
 Our goal is to submit the form successfully, so a name like `Form Filled With Valid Data Should Submit Successfully` is a good name.
 A test case should also have at least one step.
-For now, you can add `No Operation` call to your test case, just to make sure it runs.
+For now, you can add `No Operation` call to your test case, just to make sure it is being executed.

 - Create a test case called `Form Filled With Valid Data Should Submit Successfully` to your test suite.
 - Add `No Operation` call into your case.